f1tenth/f1tenth_doc/getting_started/firmware/firmware_vesc.rst

 .. image:: img/vesc/vesc01.JPG

-Note that you don't need to turn on the power board for configuring the VESC.
+Note that you don't need to turn on the Powerboard for configuring the VESC.

 Next, unplug the USB cable of the VESC from the TX2 and plug the USB into your laptop.
 You may want to use a longer cable.